WhoIsFawaz/RaspberryPi_LED_Experiment/README.md

 4. You can SCP the file over from your Rasberry Pi to your local host.
    >scp pi@raspberrypi.local:/path/to/example.txt ~/Downloads/
 5. On Visual Studio Code Editior, you can then save the 2 CSV files together with the DisplayPlot.c file.
-6. To visualise the graph in the pictorial version, enter the following codes in the VSC Terminal.
+6. To visualise the graph in the pictorial representation, enter the following codes in the VSC Terminal.
    >gcc -o DisplayPlot DisplayPlot.c

    >.\DisplayPlot